Wednesday, 13 May 2020

 Wednesday 27th January 2010

 I arrived at New Petershill in the afternoon after alighting at Barnhill station.
-I took the short walk and went up a grass bank past an old brickwork gate which formed the player’s entrance to the old stadium.
-The new ground is part of a leisure centre with the playing surface artificial, to maximise usage.
+I took the short walk and went up a grass bank past an old brickwork gate, which formed the players’ entrance to the old stadium.
+The new ground is part of a leisure centre with an artificial playing surface, to maximise usage.

 The far end had a building attached to the leisure centre.
-Three steps of terracing down the left hand side allowed spectators a view.
-The final side had an impressive stand with tip up seats built into the wall of the main building.
-All in all everything was neat and functional but missing character.
+Three steps of terracing down the left-hand side allowed spectators a view.
+The final side had an impressive stand with tip-up seats built into the wall of the main building.
+All in all, everything was neat and functional, but lacking character.

 Wednesday 2nd August 2017

 My intention had been to walk from St Roch’s, but the weather was most inclement.
 It was certainly not befitting an August summer afternoon.
-Instead I took the 57 bus from the Rye Road stop on Broomfield Road to Auchinloch Street, near to the venue.
+Instead, I took the 57 bus from the Rye Road stop on Broomfield Road to Auchinloch Street, near the venue.

 No comments: